← All posts

 GPA range3.9–4.0 unweighted is typical

-Letters of recommendation2 required (1 math/science teacher, 1 humanities/social science teacher recommended), 1 optional
+Letters of recommendation2 required (1 math/science teacher, 1 humanities/social science teacher), 1 optional

 Common App essayRequired